helgoboss/helgobox/doc/user-guide.md

 #### Header panel

+The header panel provides the following user interface elements, no matter if *primary mappings* or *controller mappings* are shown:

+- **Let matched events through / Let unmatched events through:** These settings only apply if MIDI control input is set to _&lt;FX input&gt;_.
+By default, ReaLearn "eats" incoming MIDI events for which there's at least one enabled mapping source.
+In other words, it doesn't forward MIDI events which are used to control a target parameter.
+All other MIDI events are forwarded to ReaLearn's FX output.
+Use these checkboxes to change that behavior.
+- **Send feedback only if track armed:** If MIDI control input is set to _&lt;FX input&gt;_, ReaLearn by default disables feedback if the track is not armed (unarming will naturally disable control, so disabling feedback is just consequent).
+However, if MIDI control input is set to a hardware device, the default is to _not_ disable feedback when unarmed (same reasoning).
+You can override this behavior with this checkbox.
+At the moment, it can only be unchecked if ReaLearn is on the normal FX chain.
+If it's on the input FX chain, unarming naturally disables feedback because REAPER generally excludes input FX from audio/MIDI processing while a track is unarmed.
+- **Auto-correct settings:** By default, whenever you change something in ReaLearn, it tries to figure out if your combination of settings makes sense.
+If not, it makes an adjustment.
+E.g. if you pick a source which emits relative increments, it will automatically select a relative mode for you - because nothing else makes sense.
+This auto-correction is usually very helpful, especially if you _learn_ a source instead of selecting it manually.
+Auto-correction is what gives _learning_ a snappy user experience.
+If for some reason you want to disable auto-correction, this is your checkbox.
 - **MIDI control input:** By default, ReaLearn captures MIDI events from _&lt;FX input&gt;_, which consists of all MIDI messages that flow into this ReaLearn VSTi FX instance (= track MIDI path).
   Alternatively, ReaLearn can capture events directly from a MIDI hardware input.
 This dropdown lets